dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/productizing_apps.rst

-Hybrid applications can be easy to integrate with a business's technology stack because such applications typically run batch-based, asynchronous operations, submitting problems---without business data or identifiable references to such data---to and receiving results from hybrid solvers in the Leap service.
+Hybrid applications can be easy to integrate with a business's technology stack because such applications typically run batch-based, asynchronous operations, submitting problems to and receiving results from hybrid solvers in the Leap service.

 .. _quantum_apps_prod_env: